Daniel Amalm

-Daniel Amalm (born 16 February 1979) is an Australian actor and musician, best known for his role in serial Home and Away as foster kid Jack Wilson.
+Daniel Edvard Amalm (born 16 February 1979) is an Australian actor and musician, best known for his role in serial Home and Away as foster kid Jack Wilson.

 Early life

 Amalm was born in Brisbane, Queensland on 16 February 1979, his mother is Maltese and his father is Swedish.
 Amalm's father introduced him to guitar from an early age.
 Amalm's first performances were as a busker in Brisbane's Queen Street Mall with his brother where they were spotted by George Benson's tour manager and invited to Benson's sound check.
 The Amalm brothers jammed with George Benson and after the jam Benson donated his own money towards a new guitar that the brothers had been saving for.
 With that guitar Daniel Amalm won a scholarship to study guitar at the Queensland Conservatorium of Music. and was trained in classical guitar under Julian Byzantine.
 Amalm performed as one of the guitarists in "An Angel Moves Too Fast To See" written by Rhys Chatham for 100 electric guitars for the Brisbane Biennial on 4–5 June 1993.
 Amalm was runner up in the 9th Australian Classical Spanish Guitar Competition.